-Cinnamon is no stranger to serving others.
+Cindy is no stranger to serving others.
 She previously worked in in-home nursing palliative care—as a self-titled “palliative peer.”
 Her job was very rewarding, but it took a toll on her health.
 “I forgot to take care of myself in the process,” she said.
-Cinnamon is now working on getting healthy again so she can return to her work in palliative care.
+Cindy is now working on getting healthy again so she can return to her work in palliative care.

 “You need to heal yourself to be able to give, and having adequate nutrition is a part of my healing journey right now.”

 The Mobile Market ensures that she has nutritious food throughout the summer.
 She especially appreciates the fresh produce and protein, as they can be hard to afford but are an important part of her healthy diet.